OpenVision3/posecap/en/about/privacy.md

-Privacy Policy for PoseCap - Effective Date: 1st August 2023
+Privacy Policy for PoseCap
+Last updated: 27 July 2023

 Welcome to PoseCap!
 This Privacy Policy outlines how we collect, use, and protect the information you provide while using our iOS camera mobile app ("App").
 By using PoseCap, you agree to the terms described in this policy.